Recreational Soccer League

 7. What do I bring to practice?

-You can choose what to wear to practice – just bring your cleats and socks that can hold your shin pads.
+You can choose what to wear to practice – just bring your cleats and socks that can hold your shin guards.
 Your team jersey and socks are only for games.

 Practice checklist: